NEAR-Edu/nearandfar/src/internet/README.md

     - waste management
 - each house has its own address
 - clusters of houses comprise neighborhoods
-- apartment buildings can be considered neighborhoods with each floor being a cluster of condos, have one main entrance, and maybe a front desk, to handle traffic in / out of building
+- apartment buildings can be considered neighborhoods with each floor being a cluster of condos, have one main entrance, and maybe a front desk, to handle traffic in / out of the building
 - neighborhoods help cities manage how resources are distributed
 - some neighborhoods are very densely populated :house_buildings::house_buildings::house_buildings:
 - some neighborhoods are spread out :house::desert::desert::house: